Abdominal Natural Tissue (Flap)

 Your cancer treatment plan may include other complementary therapies, such as radiation, targeted therapy, or hormone therapy.
 Many women take a hormone therapy drug called Tamoxifen after their chemotherapy is complete.
 If a mastectomy or lumpectomy is part of your treatment plan, then you may want breast reconstruction surgery to rebuild your breast(s).

 Chemo, along with radiation and surgery (including anesthesia for surgery) all take a toll on your body.
 As you recover from treatment, you may want to revitalize your outward appearance and present a fresh face to the world.
 The Friedman Center offers onsite cosmetic procedures, such as Botox and dermal ﬁllers, to rejuvenate your skin and help you feel like yourself again.
-Learn more about cosmetic treatments.
+Contact us for more information on cosmetic treatments.